Staff and People with Disabilities

 The SCMPPS

-The SCMPPS will assist you in assessing your needs during a medical evaluation in order to determine recommendations for workplace accommodations and issue them for implementation by the Handiversité department.
+The SCMPPS works with you to assess your needs during a medical evaluation in order to determine recommendations for workplace accommodations and issue them for implementation by the Handiversité department.

 Contacts: